gmmorris/meze-docs/componentization.md

 Several months ago I gave a talk at one of our fortnightly **Unruly Tech Talks** about a topic that I had been mulling around in my head for several months prior.
 The topic was that of an architecture abstraction, triggered by my adoption of the *React* library in order to declaratively construct user interfaces.

 But we'll get to *React* in a moment.
-First I'd like to ask you an existential question as a developer.
+First I'd like to ask you an existential question.

-**What's the core of our job as developers today?**
+**As developers, what's the core of our job as developers today?**

 It probably **isn't** is *figuring out the next super cool & complex algorithm.*